 The Netherlands

 In 2020, the Dutch Government installed a new governmental organisational structure for the Dutch Wadden Sea comprising three groups (Annex 1, Figure A.5).
-The first is the Wadden Sea Management Authority chaired by the Ministry of Agriculture, Nature and Food Quality, the second is the Policy Board of the Wadden Sea Region chaired by the Ministry of Infrastructure and Water Management, and the third is the Stakeholder Council of the Wadden Sea Region chaired by the King’s Commissioner of the Province of Fryslân.
+The first is the Policy Board of the Wadden Sea Region chaired by the Ministry of Infrastructure and Water Management, the second is the Wadden Sea Management Authority chaired by the Ministry of Agriculture, Nature and Food Quality, and the third is the Stakeholder Council of the Wadden Sea Region chaired by the King’s Commissioner of the Province of Fryslân.
 The chair of the Stakeholder Council is also the vice-chair of the Policy Board, ensuring the proper connection between stakeholders and the policy level.

 Site managers